Using Pen Name/Pseudonym for Amazon Self-publishing

 At the time of setup, the Amazon KDP asks for an author name.
 You can give your pen name under the ‘Primary Author’ section.

 Next, in the Contributors section, you have to select ‘Author,’ which will show as the primary author.
 Once your book is published, your pen name will be shown on your author central account-Bookshelf page.
-Your real name will not be anywhere on your Amazon book page once your book is published.
+Your real name will not be visible on your Amazon book page once your book is published.
 Just make sure you give the pen name on the book pages (not your real name), wherever applicable.

 To market your book, you can add a new Amazon author page with your new name.